robocorp/robocorp/README.md

 </details>
 <br/>

 Bootstrap a new project from a template.
-You’ll be prompted for a name of the project:
+You’ll be prompted for the name of the project:

 ```sh
 action-server new